retromuz/esp8266-bms-monitor/README.md

-A web based battery monitoring system for SP15S020 BMS =
+END OF LIFE - This is now replaced by https://github.com/retromuz/esp32-bms-monitor - A web based battery monitoring system for SP15S020 BMS
+=

 Uses ESP8266 as brain.
 You can monitor with a browser either on mobile or desktop.
 Uses SVG.js for rendering cell icons.
 Ask for anymore features needed.
 Happy to implement.